zerodevx/sveltekit-starter/README.md

 ### Create Svelte

-Create the Svelte template using `create-svelte` with these recommended options:
+Generate the base template using `create-svelte` with these recommended options:

 - [x] Skeleton project
 - [x] JavaScript with JSDoc comments